What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Hypophosphatasia is an inherited disorder that is characterized by weak and soft bones that result in skeletal abnormalities, short limbs, abnormally shaped chest, poor feeding, failure to gain weight, respiratory problems, hypercalcemia, and kidney problems.
-These problems can be life-threatening.
-Symptoms appear anywhere from before birth to adulthood, depending on the severity of the disease.
+Hypophosphatasia is an inherited disorder characterized by weak and soft bones that results in skeletal abnormalities, short limbs, abnormally shaped chest, poor feeding, failure to gain weight, respiratory problems, hypercalcemia, and kidney problems.
+These symptoms can be life-threatening and appear any time from before birth to adulthood.
+There are six clinical forms of hypophosphatasia, and the severity of symptoms varies depending on the type.
+Affected children experience short stature with bowed legs or knock knees, enlarged wrist and ankle joints, and an abnormal skull shape.
 Adult-onset hypophosphatasia is characterized by softening of the bones.
 In adults, recurrent fractures in the foot and thigh bones can lead to chronic pain.
-Affected children experience short stature with bowed legs or knock knees, enlarged wrist and ankle joints, and an abnormal skull shape.
-Currently, there is no approved therapy for hypophosphatasia.
-Current management of the disease involves relieving symptoms, maintaining calcium balance and using surgical interventions when needed.

 Talk to a Genetic Counselor